Faith. Service. Law.

 The Air Force JAG Corps and JASOC

-The Air Force JAG Corps’ Judge Advocate Staff Officer Course—or JASCOC—is the training program for new Air Force JAG officers.
+The Air Force JAG Corps’ Judge Advocate Staff Officer Course—or JASOC—is the training program for new Air Force JAG officers.
 It’s the Air Force’s version of the Army’s Officer Basic Course in Charlottesville, Virginia about which I previously wrote.
 While I did not have to attend COT, I did have to attend JASOC.

 My Time in the Air Force JAG Corps